lemina271/FUTURE_CS_01/README.md

 - Learned vulnerability assessment process
 - Understood real-world security risks
 - Gained hands-on experience with security tools

+---

+## Report
+The full vulnerability assessment report is available in this repository as a PDF.

+---

+## Conclusion
+This assessment highlights common but impactful security misconfigurations.
+Addressing these issues can significantly improve the application's security posture.

+---

+## Author
+**Lemina K**
+Cyber Security Intern – Future Interns